logic-gu/logic-gu.github.io/lindstrom-lectures/index.md

 ## The 2024 Lindström Lectures

-The 2024 edition of [The Lindström Lectures]({% link lindstrom-lectures/index.md %}) was delivered in April 2024 by **Phokin Kolaitis**, Distinguished Research Professor at UC Santa Cruz and a Principal Research Staff Member at the IBM Almaden Research Center, US.
+The 2024 edition of [The Lindström Lectures]({% link lindstrom-lectures/index.md %}) was delivered in April 2024 by **Phokion Kolaitis**, Distinguished Research Professor at UC Santa Cruz and a Principal Research Staff Member at the IBM Almaden Research Center, US.
 See the [webpage of the 2024 edition]({% link lindstrom-lectures/the-lindstrom-lectures-2024.md %}) for more information.